edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 - Some interactive features like [this bedroom mirror](https://ziklies.home.xs4all.nl/slaapk/e-slaap1.html) don't work anymore, because the underlying scripts are missing.

-This raised the question whether it would be possible to create a "restored" version of Liesbet's Virtual Home.
+This raised the question whether it would be possible to create a "restored" version of Liesbet's Virtual Home that has these features working again.

 ## Local copy of site data

 After my colleague Kees Teszelszky got in contact with Zikkenheimer, she sent us a ZIP file with a locally stored copy of the site's directory structure.
-However, that local copy had several issues as well, and it quickly became obvious that it couldn't be used as a basis for a restored version of the site.
-However, the ZIP file did contain both the image map files as well as the scripts that were missing from the live site.
+However, that local copy had several issues as well, and it quickly became obvious it couldn't be used as a basis for a restored version of the site.
+However, the ZIP file did contain both the image map files as well as the scripts that are missing from the live site.

 ## Crawling the toilet